 Delegates arrive at a local elementary school to experience first hand the implementation of the best practices concepts they have been discussing

-Students are then shown and participate in a Brain Breaks Demonstration
+Students also participate in a Brain Breaks demonstration with content created by FLV’s.

-Under the guidance of Dr. Chris Edginton and Prof. Dr. Ming-Kai Chin (USA), health, leisure and physical education delegates from different countries throughout the world formed eight round table discussion groups.
-Scientific Advisors and Future Leaders/Volunteers (FLV) addressed the topics of how technology, community networking, best practices, and strategic implementation could improve overall wellbeing in their schools and communities, from a local to global perspective.
+Under the guidance of Dr. Chris Edginton and Prof. Dr. Ming-Kai Chin (USA), health, leisure and physical education delegates from different countries throughout the world are divided into eight round table discussion groups.
+Scientific Advisors and Future Leaders/Volunteers (FLV) address the topics of how technology, community networking, best practices, and strategic implementation could improve overall wellbeing in their schools and communities, from a local to global perspective.

 a.
 Are you using technology to support individualized processes and assessment based on appropriate measurable performance-based goals tied to standards which promote accountability?

 b.
 Do you use technology to accentuate learning opportunities which link practice to theory?

 A lively World Cup debate creates great camaraderie among the global sport and leisure leaders.